ItzUzi/CS3650-Project1/README.md

 ## Alu_Top.v

 (NOTE: A top-level module contains all relevant modules) The file instantiates and connects both the Alu_Control and the Alu_Core modules, which reflects the diagram below.
-This will in turn implement the ALU using the instuctions set in the MIPS instruction set.
+This will in turn implement the ALU using the instuctions set in MIPS.

 ![image](https://user-images.githubusercontent.com/73093864/205184230-14323199-955e-4493-96fb-6142063bae4b.png)